Blade Runner 2049, 12th October 2017

 Confession time.
 I think the original Blade Runner film is OK.
 Even in all the re-cut versions.
 Not brilliant, not a great leap forward in the cinematic science fiction genre, not a searing insight into the human condition.
 Just OK.
 Worth seeing but just didn’t have much to say.
 Whisper i,t but a bit like Philip K Dick’s stories; once the central conceit is out it is all a bit predictable.

-I also think Harrison Ford, even in American Graffiti and The Conversation (which are brilliant films), right at the beginning of his career, looks like a small part of him would rather be somewhere else.
+I also think Harrison Ford, even in American Graffiti and The Conversation (which are brilliant films), right at the beginning of his career, always looks like a small part of him would rather be somewhere else.
 With this in mind I am always a little chary of any film where he is involved.

 However I have to say I was bowled over by Blade Runner 2049 and am even prepared to forgive Mr Ford’s passable impression of a septuagenarian Putin as he puffs his chest out and roars gruffly at the film’s climax.
 (To be fair his grizzly Deckard was actually pretty good).
 Of course the film looks superb courtesy of cinematographer Roger Deakins.
 You will purr inwardly with pleasure at some of the visuals and all the imagined technology.
 There is surely enough burnt orange sky, acid rain and neon signage to keep afficionados of the original film very happy.
 I also think I might prefer Vegas in this, rather than its current, look.
 The score is imposing, an electronic howl which imitates the original Vangelis pulse but wisely nicks a lot from the late C20 masters like Xenakis and Ligeti.